-Module code: AECP622 Semester 2 NQF level 8 Module name: Agricultural Finance
+Module of code: AECP622 Semester 2 NQF level 8 Module name: Agricultural Finance Module outcomes Upon the completion of this module, the student should be able to demonstrate: The student will demonstrate applied knowledge of and engagement in agricultural financial practises and critical understanding and application agribusiness's financial position. b) b) An ability to critically interrogate multiple sources of financial information within the agricultural sector. () Advanced ability to effectively use acquired skills to make recommendations lending to farmers and agribusinesses in

-- a) The student will demonstrate applied knowledge of and engagement in agricultural financial practises and critical understanding and application agribusiness's financial position. - b) An ability to critically interrogate multiple sources of financial information within the agricultural sector. - c) Advanced ability to effectively use acquired skills to make recommendations lending to farmers and agribusinesses, in particular how to manage risks and costs along the entire loan cycle. - d) An ability to act as innovative thinkers, capable of critical analysis and creative solving of complex problems in the field of agricultural finance.
+- c) Advanced ability to effectively use acquired skills to make recommendations lending to farmers and agribusinesses, in particular how to manage risks and costs along the entire loan cycle. - d) An ability to act as innovative thinkers, capable of critical analysis and creative solving of complex problems in the field of agricultural finance.